A History of Violence: Plot

 Tom Stall is a diner owner who lives in the rural town of Millbrook, Indiana, with wife Edie, teenage son Jack, and daughter Sarah.
 One night, two spree killers attempt to rob the restaurant.
 When a waitress is threatened, Tom deftly kills both robbers with skill and precision.
-He is hailed as a hero and the story is picked up by the national news media.
+He is hailed as a hero, and the story is picked up by the national news media.

 Soon after, Tom is visited by Philadelphia-based mobster Carl Fogarty, who alleges that Tom is actually a former mob hitman named Joey Cusack.
 He vehemently denies this, but Carl remains persistent and begins to stalk the Stall family.
-Under pressure from him and his newfound fame, Tom's relationship with his family becomes strained.
+Under pressure from Carl and his newfound fame, Tom's relationship with his family becomes strained.
 Following an argument with Tom over the use of violence on a bully at his school, Jack runs away.
 He is caught by Carl, who, with Jack as his hostage, goes with his henchmen to the Stall house and demands that "Joey" return to Philadelphia with them.
-After the gangsters release Jack, Tom efficiently kills one of the two henchmen and severely injures the other, but Carl shoots and incapacitates him.
-Tom finally admits he is Joey.
-Before Carl can shoot him dead, Jack kills him.
+After the gangsters release Jack, Tom efficiently kills both of Carl's henchmen, but Carl shoots and incapacitates him.
+Lying injured, Tom admits that he "should have killed you (Fogarty) back in Philly", confirming his true identity.
+Carl is flattered by the proclamation, but before he can shoot him dead, Jack kills him.

-At the hospital, Edie confronts Tom who admits to being Joey Cusack.
+At the hospital, Edie confronts Tom, who admits to being Joey Cusack.
 He tells her that he ran from Philadelphia to escape his criminal past.
 This admission deepens the tensions in their marriage.
-After Tom gets out of the hospital, the local sheriff Sam expresses his concern and suspicions.
+After Tom gets out of the hospital, the local sheriff, Sam, expresses his concern and suspicions.
 Just as he is about to confess, Edie lies to Sam and convinces him to leave.
 The couple then gets into a domestic dispute, culminating in violent sex.
 Afterward, Edie and Jack continue to further distance themselves from Tom, leaving him isolated.

 Tom's brother, crime boss Richie Cusack, calls him and demands his return to Philadelphia, threatening to come to Indiana if he does not.
 In Philadelphia, Tom learns that the mobsters he offended took out their frustrations on Richie, penalizing him financially and delaying his advancement in the organization.
 Tom offers to make peace, but Richie orders his men to kill his brother.
 Tom manages to kill most of the gangsters and escapes.
-As Richie and his last henchman are hunting for him, Tom kills the henchman, takes his gun, and kills Richie with a single gunshot to the head.
+As Richie and his last henchman are hunting for him, Tom kills the henchman, takes his gun, and kills Richie when he tricks him into exiting the house.

 Tom returns home, where the atmosphere is tense and silent as the family sits around the dinner table.
 His young daughter eventually hands him a dinner plate.
-Some moments later, his son offers him a communal plate of food and Edie looks at Tom with tears in her eyes.
+Some moments later, his son offers him a communal plate of food, and Edie looks at Tom with tears in her eyes.